-Citizens exercising their right to vote during the local elections in Ukraine, October 2010.
+Citizens exercising their right to vote.

 "The rights of citizens to vote - and to be elected - at periodic, genuine democratic elections are internationally recognised human rights.
 Genuine democratic elections cannot be achieved unless a wide range of other human rights and fundamental freedoms can be exercised without discrimination...